armory/documentation/_spinnaker_install_admin_guides/services-mtls.md

 ## Changing Readiness Probe

 Change the readiness probe used by Kubernetes from an HTTP request to a TCP probe.

-* If using Operator
+* **Operator**

     Add the following snippet to each service in `SpinnakerService` manifest:

     ```yaml
     apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}
     kind: SpinnakerService